The Grill

 I believe a competent modeler can use variations in modeling surface and the uncertainty in parameterizations to reach a suitable equifinality prediction.

-Therefore, I find it very hard to find something useful to say in the face of competing objectives and value judgments, and a shameful lack of observation and geographic context.
+Therefore, I find it very hard to find something useful to say in the face of competing objectives and value judgments, the caliber of the groundwork laid before us, and a shameful lack of observation and geographic context.

 My contribution to the science is a public, reproducible demonstration of technical and methodological excellence (ha).
 In order to communicate the nuances surroundings the quantification of accuracy and equifinality of FIM, I introduce concepts including mapping and modeling surfaces, and library creation and access patterns.